 Our strategic alliance with Amgen to discover, develop, and commercialize novel small molecule therapeutics designed to activate cardiac muscle, including omecamtiv mecarbil, for the potential treatment of heart failure is governed by the Amgen Agreement.
 Amgen has exclusive, worldwide rights to develop and commercialize omecamtiv mecarbil and related compounds subject to our specified development and commercial participation rights.
-Amgen has also entered an alliance with Servier for exclusive commercialization rights for omecamtiv mecarbil in Europe as well as the Commonwealth of Independent States ("CIS"), including Russia; Servier contributes funding for development and provides strategic support to the program.
+Amgen has also entered an alliance with Les Laboratoires Servier and Institut de Recherches Internationales Servier ("Servier") for exclusive commercialization rights for omecamtiv mecarbil in Europe as well as the Commonwealth of Independent States ("CIS"), including Russia; Servier contributes funding for development and provides strategic support to the program.